Green-Thanos/helivox/README.md

 - Type dist/helivox as the public directory

 *all build files in dist folder*

+After the initial setup - `ng build` for a local build, and `firebase deploy` to push to production

 For hosting bugs, first check firebase.json and line 16 of angular.json - `"outputPath": "dist/helivox"`